Isle of Wight Guru

 Appley Beach (Ryde)

-Appley tower at Appley beach, Ryde
+Appley tower and Appley beach, Ryde

 Yaverland (near Sandown)